Martin James Monti: Prison sentence

 Monti served his sentence in Leavenworth Penitentiary, Kansas.
 Shortly after beginning his sentence, he went on a hunger strike and was subsequently put in solitary confinement.
 His sentence was later extended by 12 months for breaking into the prison kitchen and stealing food.

-In 1951 he tried, unsuccessfully, to withdraw his guilty plea, insisting he had "no treasonable intent" when he had flown into "enemy territory" and claimed that he had been pressured by his attorneys to plead guilty.
-He was paroled in 1960.
+In 1951, Monti tried to withdraw his guilty plea, insisting he had "no treasonable intent" when he had flown into "enemy territory".
+He claimed that he had been pressured by his attorneys to plead guilty to avoid a possible death sentence.
+In court, Monti was asked, "Well, did you say that Germany was on the right side and the U.S. was on the wrong side?"
+He replied, "Possibly."
+Monti's appeal was rejected.
+He continued to serve his sentence until he was paroled in 1960.

 Post-prison life

-Three years after he was paroled—in 1963, Monti attempted again to have his charges of treason reversed in a Brooklyn Federal Court, claiming he "only went to Germany to assassinate Adolf Hitler and end the war".
+In 1963, Monti attempted again to have his charges of treason reversed in a Brooklyn Federal Court, claiming he "only went to Germany to assassinate Adolf Hitler and end the war".
 His reversal attempt was denied.
-By that time, in 1963, Monti was working as a factory supervisor, making $1.50-an-hour.
+By that time, Monti was working as a factory supervisor, making $1.50-an-hour.
 He remained on parole until January, 1974.
 He lived out the remainder of his life in Fort Lauderdale, Florida, in relative obscurity, until his death on September 11, 2000.
 He was buried at Sacred Heart Cemetery in Florissant, Missouri, alongside his parents and two of his brothers.